 Travellers arriving at the Cadjehoun international airport in Cotonou are screened upon arrival.
 It is highly compulsory for passengers arriving to undergo the COVID-19 test.
 They are tested as soon as they get off the plane.
 They are also tested fourteen days later, of the result of the first test is negative.

 New arrivals must submit their passports with the Benin Immigration police for three days (72 hours) until the reception of the first COVID-19 test results.

 Individuals leaving the country must also get tested at Palais de Congres or Cadjehoun International airport.
 There is a French explanatory system online that fully encompasses arriving to and leaving the country.

 Arrivals who are discovered to have the coronavirus will observe the standard COVID-19 protocol and go on an obligatory self separation measure.
 Infected individuals will also get gratis health care.

-In a move to completely guarantee the regulations of the quarantine are followed precisely, the isolation areas and units are to watched by and supervised by the defense and security personnel.
+In a move to completely guarantee the regulations of the quarantine are followed precisely, the isolation areas and units are to be watched by and supervised by the defence and security personnel.
 The passports and travel documents of those who test positive for the virus will be held by the Benin Republic government until all testing and protocols are made in compliance with the standard rules.

 The validity of passports.

 Passports, either a short stay or multiple types, have to be authentic for the entire duration of one’s stay.
 The passport becomes invalid once it passes the day on the passport.

 Work visas for foreigners in the Benin Republic